 As the keeper of your data and critical infrastructure, your Cloud must be able to respond to the ebbs and flows of your usage — expanding when you need more and pairing down when you don’t.

-Which is why Azure created its Autoscaling feature — to give you the flexibility in performance and cost that you need in the Cloud.
+This is why Azure created its Autoscaling feature — to give you the flexibility in performance and cost that you need in the Cloud.

 Let’s take a look at how it delivers and go over a few things to help you get the most out of the feature.